srimathy-kumar/Intern_project2/README.md

 ## 🔧 Running the tests <a name = "tests"></a>

-Running the project using the following comments:
+Running the project using the following commands:

 1. By clicking "java application" from "Run As" for SpringBoot to start the project